Internships

 Southwest Snake-necked Turtle data analysis Intern

-WA Wildlife — Winter (June - July)
+WA Wildlife — undefined

 The intern will work with WA Wildlife to manage and analyse data across three animal systems, focusing on South West Snake-necked Turtles.
 They will accurately input data, identify injury trends and hotspots and create a report with findings and recommendations for local government fauna management policies.
 This role involves collaborating with the conservation and data management teams and provides a unique opportunity to contribute to wildlife protection and policy improvement.